cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 However, a `WITH` query can be marked `NOT MATERIALIZED` to remove this guarantee.
 In that case, the `WITH` query can be folded into the primary query much as though it were a simple sub-`SELECT` in the primary query's `FROM` clause.
 This results in duplicate computations if the primary query refers to that `WITH` query more than once; but if each such use requires only a few rows of the `WITH` query's total output, `NOT MATERIALIZED` can provide a net savings by allowing the queries to be optimized jointly. `NOT MATERIALIZED` is ignored if it is attached to a `WITH` query that is recursive or is not side-effect-free (for example, is not a plain `SELECT` containing no volatile functions).

 By default, a side-effect-free `WITH` query is folded into the primary query if it is used exactly once in the primary query's `FROM` clause.
 This allows joint optimization of the two query levels in situations where that should be semantically invisible.
 However, such folding can be prevented by marking the `WITH` query as `MATERIALIZED`.
 That might be useful, for example, if the `WITH` query is being used as an optimization fence to prevent the planner from choosing a bad plan.
-Greenplum Database versions before 7 never did such folding, so queries written for older versions might rely on `WITH` to act as an optimization fence.
+Cloudberry Database versions before 7 never did such folding, so queries written for older versions might rely on `WITH` to act as an optimization fence.

-See WITH Queries (Common Table Expressions) in the *Greenplum Database Administrator Guide* for additional information.
+See WITH Queries (Common Table Expressions) in the *Cloudberry Database Administrator Guide* for additional information.

 ### The FROM Clause